Integrate Salesforce and Shopify: 3 Easy Methods

 Salesforce is a cloud-based CRM tool that helps you maintain and manage your organization’s interactions with its customer base.
 Salesforce generates a lot of data from managing these interactions.
 It also offers cloud-based tools such as data analytics, IoT products.
 These generate data that provide priceless insights about customers and can be extremely useful for the organization.

 Key features of Salesforce:

-- Contact Management: Salesforce offers smooth contact-management by providing access to critical customer data and interaction history.
-It provides great insights on how to use customer data to get a better understanding of their behaviour using various trends and metrics and formulate strategies.
+- Contact Management: Salesforce offers smooth contact management by providing access to critical customer data and interaction history.
+It provides great insights on how to use customer data to get a better understanding of their behavior using various trends and metrics and formulate strategies.

-- Email Integrations: Salesforce supports full integration with applications like Microsoft Outlook, Gmail, etc. and lets you synchronize your calendars and schedules.
-It even provides offline access to important emails and lets you develop personalised templates for potential customers.
+- Email Integrations: Salesforce supports full integration with applications like Microsoft Outlook, Gmail, etc., and lets you synchronize your calendars and schedules.
+It even provides offline access to important emails and lets you develop personalized templates for potential customers.